The cyclic open-closed map, u-connections and R-matrices: Applications of Conjecture in the monotone setting

 We now rephrase {\cite[Theorem~5.9]{AT} and provide an alternative proof.
 The proof in \cite{AT} uses the closed-open map and the Dubrovin-Teleman reconstruction theorem \cite{Te}.
 Our proof instead uses the cyclic open-closed map and assumes Conjecture \ref{VSHS conjecture}.
 In particular, it does not rely on the Dubrovin-Teleman reconstruction theorem. \begin{nthm} Let $X$ be a symplectic manifold such that $\OC: HH_*(Fuk(X)) \rightarrow QH^*(X)$ is an isomorphism and $HH^*(Fuk(X))$ is semi-simple.
 Let $\mu^{\OC} = \OC^{-1} \circ \mu \circ \OC: HH_*(Fuk(X)) \rightarrow HH_*(Fuk(X))$ be the pull-back of the grading operator $\mu$ on $QH^*(X)$.
 Then the Frobenius manifold $\MM_{\mu^{\OC}}$ associated to $\mu^{\OC}$ (see Section \ref{semi-simple TEP structures}) is isomorphic to the big quantum cohomology of $X$.
 Here $Fuk(X)$ denotes a non-bulk deformed Fukaya category defined over $\Lambda$ (or $\CC$ in the monotone case). \end{nthm} \begin{proof} As the open-closed map is an isomorphism, so is the closed-open map $\CO: QH^*(X) \rightarrow HH^*(Fuk(X))$.
 Thus, $QH^*(X)$ is also semi-simple.
 Lemma \ref{non-singular quantum D module} then shows $\DX$ is a semi-simple EP-structure.
 Let $R = \CC[[H^*(X)]]$ parametrise bulk-deformations.
 Let $QH^*(X;R)[[u]]$ denote the quantum TEP-structure over $R$.

 Let $Fuk^t(X)$ denote the bulk-deformed Fukaya category.
 As $\CO$ is an isomorphism, this is a versal deformation of $Fuk(X)$, and can thus be extracted from the categorical data of $Fuk(X)$.

 Now apply the bijection between grading operators and primitive forms (Corollary \ref{Primitive forms and grading operators}) to the TEP-structure $QH^*(X;R)[[u]]$.
-A short check shows that the Frobenius manifold associated to the grading operator $\mu$ and the primitive $\omega = 1 \in QH^*(X)$ is indeed the big quantum cohomology ring $QH^*(X;R)$.
+It follows directly from the definition of the product and metric in \cite{SaiTak}, that the Frobenius manifold associated to the grading operator $\mu$ and the primitive $\omega = 1 \in QH^*(X)$ is indeed the big quantum cohomology ring $QH^*(X;R)$.

 Amorim and Tu \cite[Corollary~3.8]{AT} show that as $HH^*(Fuk(X))$ is semi-simple, $HC^-(Fuk^t(X))$ is a semi-simple TEP-structure.
 The grading operator $\mu^{\OC}$ on $HH_*(Fuk(X))$ is pulled back from the grading operator on $QH^*(X)$.
 The primitive element $\omega \in HH_*(Fuk(X))$ is defined as $\OC^{-1}(1)$.